goharbor/harbor/tests/testcases/Group7-Replication/7-01-Proj-replication-rules-add.md

 # Expected Outcome:

 * In step2, a rule with given name will be added.
 And all images will be replicated to remote.
-* In step3, a rule will be added and enabled.
+* In step3, a rule will be added and enabled,no image replication job is started.
 * In step4, a rule using new endpoint will be added.
+* In step5, rule can not be added if use duplicate name or ip,
-* In step5, rule can not be added, and wrong username/password/ip will cause test connection fail.
+* In step5, if input wrong username/password/ip,rule can be added,but will cause test connection fail.
 * In step6, rule can not be added.

 # Possible Problems: